apache/flink/docs/apis/batch/libs/table.md

 *Note: Table names are not allowed to follow the `^_DataSetTable_[0-9]+` pattern, as this is reserved for internal use only.*

-When registering a `DataSet`, one can also give names to the `Table` columns.
-For example, if "MyTable" has three columns, `user`, `product`, and `order`, we can give them names upon registering the `DataSet` as shown below:
+When registering a `DataSet`, one can also specify the field names of the table:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// register the DataSet under the name "MyTable" with columns user, product, and order tableEnv.registerDataSet("MyTable", ds, "user, product, order");
+// register the DataSet as table "Orders" with fields user, product, and amount tableEnv.registerDataSet("Orders", ds, "user, product, amount");
 {% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-// register the DataSet under the name "MyTable" with columns user, product, and order tableEnv.registerDataSet("MyTable", ds, 'user, 'product, 'order)
+// register the DataSet as table "Orders" with fields user, product, and amount tableEnv.registerDataSet("Orders", ds, 'user, 'product, 'amount)
 {% endhighlight %}
 </div>
 </div>